Thermalization in 2D critical quench and UV/IR mixing: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Mustansir Barma, Basudeb Dasgupta, Kedar Damle, Deepak Dhar, Samir Mathur, Rob Myers, Pranjal Nayak, Sreerup Raychaudhuri, Rajdeep Sensharma, Ritam Sinha, Spenta Wadia and especially Sumit Das and Shiraz Minwalla for numerous useful discussions.
+We would also like to thank the JHEP referee for useful suggestions regarding reorganization of the sections and improvement of clarity in the presentation.
 This work was partly supported by Infosys Endowment for the study of the Quantum Structure of Space Time.